Helix Twilight Mattress Review

 The Twilight vs the Birch

-The Helix Birch is an eco-friendly mattress made from cotton, wool, latex, and steel coils.
+The Birch by Helix is an eco-friendly mattress made from cotton, wool, latex, and steel coils.
 Its medium-firm feel is softer than the Twilight, although they both offer similar pressure relief and support.
 The Birch is more expensive and comes with a 25-year warranty in comparison to the Twilight’s 10-year warranty.
 Find out more in our Birch mattress review.

 Can I try the Helix mattresses in-person?

 The Helix Twilight mattress is on display at partner showrooms in many major cities across the United States.
 Visit the Helix website to see if there are any showrooms near you.